 New Tax Laws – FAQ’s (Frequently Asked Questions)

-1. What do minister’s need to know about the new tax law?
+1. What do minister’s need to know about the new tax law that took effect in 2018?

 There are several changes that will affect many taxpayers, but here are the top things you need to be aware of:

 - Employee Business Expenses – The biggest change that will affect ministers is the removal of Form 2106.
-Meaning you can no longer deduct un-reimbursed business expenses such as mileage, books, supplies, materials, gifts, travel, professional development, etc. CONTINUE TO KEEP OF WITH THESES DEDUCTIONS AS THEY WILL STILL LOWER YOUR SOCIAL SECURITY TAX.
+Meaning you can no longer deduct un-reimbursed business expenses such as mileage, books, supplies, materials, gifts, travel, professional development, etc. CONTINUE TO KEEP RECORD OF THESE DEDUCTIONS AS THEY WILL STILL LOWER YOUR SOCIAL SECURITY TAX.

 - Employer paid moving expense– If your conference or church pays for you to move, even if they pay the moving company directly, it is taxable income to you.